 Clouseau's sidekicks or cohorts, beginning with A Shot in the Dark (1964), included Clouseau-hating, mad Chief Inspector Charles Dreyfus (Herbert Lom) and houseboy Kato (Burt Kwouk) who taught martial arts to Clouseau via surprise attack.

-President Muffley (Peter Sellers) consulted with Dr. Strangelove (Peter Sellers in his third role), a wheelchair-bound German (ex-Nazi) nuclear scientist and U.S. weapons strategist/director of weapons research and development, about the Doomsday Machine.
+President Muffley (Peter Sellers) called upon crazed Dr. Strangelove (Peter Sellers in his third role), a wheelchair-bound German (ex-Nazi) nuclear scientist and U.S. weapons strategist/director of weapons research and development, for background information about the Doomsday Machine.
 Strangelove, seated in a dark area at the circular War Room table, whined in response with a German accent: "A moment please, Mr. President," as he wheeled his shape into view.

 At the Fountainbleau Hotel in Miami, James Bond (Sean Connery) was keeping an eye on rich, greedy, gold-smuggling villain Auric Goldfinger (Gert Frobe).
 He first angered Goldfinger by disrupting and ruining his card-shark scam against a gin-rummy opponent.

 While he was seducing and romancing Goldfinger's pretty blonde assistant/escort Jill Masterson (Shirley Eaton) in his hotel suite, Bond momentarily went to the refrigerator for more Dom Perignon champagne ("passion juice").

 He was knocked unconscious with a karate-chop to the neck from behind (a hand was first seen).

 It was delivered from a shadowy figure wearing a bowler-hat -- the signature look of Goldfinger's mute Korean henchman Oddjob (Harold Sakata).

 The most improbably-named Bond girl in the history of the film series was introduced in this memorable entrance scene.